-It is arguably the Macpherson Report that continues to have most impact in the day-to-day discussions about race equality in organisations such HEIs.
-MacPherson centralized racism, rather than discrimination or hatred (though both of these are important).
-The emphasis on structural or institutional racism reframed the problem away from individualizing, psychologizing, occasional "bad apples" holding outdated and offensive beliefs, to focusing upon organisations as a whole disadvantaging racialized minorities.
+It is arguably the Macpherson Report that continues to have most impact in the day to day discussions about race equality in organisations such HEIs.
+MacPherson centralised racism, rather than discrimination or hatred (though both of these are important).
+The emphasis on structural or institutional racism reframed the problem from individualising, psychologising, occasional 'bad apples' holding outdated and offensive beliefs, to organisations as a whole disadvantaging racialised minorities.
 Macpherson defines institutional racism as:

-The collective failure of an organisation to provide an appropriate and professional service to people because of their color, culture, or ethnic origin.
-It can be seen or detected in processes, attitudes and behavior which amount to discrimination through unwitting prejudice, ignorance, thoughtlessness and racist stereotyping which disadvantage minority ethnic people.
+The collective failure of an organisation to provide an appropriate and professional service to people because of their colour, culture, or ethnic origin.
+It can be seen or detected in processes, attitudes and behaviour which amount to discrimination through unwitting prejudice, ignorance, thoughtlessness and racist stereotyping which disadvantage minority ethnic people.

-(MacPherson 6, p.
-34)
+(MacPherson 6:34)

-Macpherson coupled with the Equalities Act should then provide a strong framework for making racism more visible, for holding institutions to account, and for insisting that there should be consequences for racism impacting staff or students.
+Macpherson coupled with the Equalities Act should then provide a strong framework for making racism more visible, for holding institutions to account, and for insisting that there should be consequences wherever they uncover racism impacting staff or students.

-In the wake of MacPherson's report, a raft of "anti-racist" training was rolled out across a range of public institutions.
-The purpose of the training was to raise awareness of the pervasiveness of racism, and its detrimental effects on individuals, and, most importantly, to challenge racist behaviors.
+In the wake of MacPherson's report a raft of 'anti-racist' training was rolled out across a range of public institutions.
+The purpose of the training was to raise awareness of the pervasiveness of racism, and its detrimental effects on individuals, and, most importantly, to challenge racist behaviours.
 It was not long before research began to suggest that those most likely to need this training were often alienated by such direct approaches and they were not effective.
 In summary, it was noted that the training could result in people feeling that they couldn't express views or raise questions and concerns about race and racism for fear of saying the wrong thing.
-It was feared that those who might have held racist views simply chose not to express them in these settings, driving racism undercover.
-AR training might then not effectively challenge racist belief systems and structures of privilege that supported them (see e.g., Bhavnani et al., 2005).
+It was feared that those who might have held racist views simply chose not to express them in these settings driving racism undercover.
+AR training might then not effectively challenge racist belief systems and structures of privilege that supported them (see e.g. Bhavnani et al. 2005).

 The perceived harshness in forcing (white) people to confront their complicity with racism was mirrored in other debates about, for example, defining and tackling sexism and misogyny.
-The 1990s, which were characterized by extensive discussions about in/equalities, shifted discourses away from equality of opportunity to equality of outcome.
-In gender and disability terms, it was argued that the aim was not to treat people "the same" as they are not on a "level playing field".
+The 1990s, which were characterised by extensive discussions about in/equalities, shifted discourses away from equality of opportunity to equality of outcome.
+In gender and disability terms, it was argued that the aim was not to treat people 'the same' as they are not on a 'level playing field'.
 As social and educational histories often resulted in pupils and students starting their education from very different places, therefore to treat them as if they were in the same place was advantaging those who already had the resources to navigate systems confidently, actively disadvantaging those who did not.
-In order to better reflect this approach, and to tackle stigmatizing discourses that associated "difference" with inferiority and intrinsic disadvantage, the language of difference and inequality shifted to a discourse of diversity into the 2000s.
+In order to better reflect this approach, and to tackle stigmatizing discourses that associated 'difference' with inferiority and intrinsic disadvantage, into the 2000s, the language of difference and inequality shifted to a discourse of diversity.